edgedb/edgedb/docs/guides/relations.rst

 One-to-one
 ^^^^^^^^^^

-Under a *one-to-one* relationship, the source object links to a single intance of the target type, and vice versa.
+Under a *one-to-one* relationship, the source object links to a single instance of the target type, and vice versa.
 As an example consider a schema to represent assigned parking spaces.